Lamborghini Centenario: Centenario Roadster

 Lamborghini unveiled the Centenario Roadster at the August 2016 Pebble Beach Concours d'Elegance.
 The only change from the coupé counterpart is the weight of the car, which is now set to at least 1570 kg due to the loss of the roof and the addition of chassis reinforcing components.
 Performance remains the same as that of the coupé.
+The Centenario Roadster was also capable of a 217 mph top speed and accelerating from 0-100 kph (62 mph) in 2.9 seconds.

 Production

 A total of 40 cars, (20 coupes and 20 roadsters) were produced, all of which were already sold via invitation to selected customers.